-The Bearn region in the Pyrenees is a real gem to visit.
+There is so much great cycling in Pau to explore which makes it a great holiday destination in the Pyrenees.
 Whilst in the heart of the mountains, this side of the Pyrenean range is just a short distance from both the sandy beaches of the Atlantic Ocean to the west and the Spanish border directly to the south.
 Pau is the largest city in the area and if it sounds familiar to you it may be because it has played host to the Tour de France many times.
-Most recently in 2019 where it was the location for the stage 13 Individual Time Trial.
-This page is full of practical information if you plan to be cycling in the Bearn Pyrnees and take a holiday there.
+Most recently in 2019 where it was the location for the Stage 13 Individual Time Trial.
+This page is full of practical information to help you plan a cycling holiday in Pau.

-There are many great route options to explore when cycling in the Bearn Pyrenees.
-From here you can take on the legendary Col d’Aubisque or Col de Marie Blanque both Hors Categorie climbs which have featured in numerous editions of the Tour de France.
+There are many great cycling route options near Pau in the Bearn Pyrenees.
+From here you can take on the legendary Col d’Aubisque or Col de Marie Blanque both Hors Categorie climbs that have featured in numerous editions of the Tour de France.
 Both the Col du Portalet and Col de la Pierre Saint-Martin will see you riding right up to the Spanish border.
-Then there is the ride to Lac de Bious Artiques – a beautiful man made lake nestled between huge mountain peaks.
+Then there is the ride to Lac de Bious Artiques – a beautiful man-made lake nestled between huge mountain peaks.

-We have mapped out a series of routes and linked to them below.
+We have mapped out a series of routes and linked them below.
 Each route includes the ability to download files to a range of devices and includes other helpful information.
 Some of the routes are a loop so can be ridden in either direction.
 One thing is certain – each route generally ends with a long downhill return – a great reward for reaching those alpine summits.
-Click below to see the riding options in greater detail.
+Click below to see the cycling options from Pau in greater detail.

-Pau is the largest city and the natural gateway to the Bearn region.
-It is well connected by air as well as regular rail services with onwards connections to smaller towns in the area.
+Pau is a great city to base yourself in for a cycling holiday in the Pyrenees.
+It is also the largest city and the natural gateway to what is known as the Bearn region.
+There are great public transport connections to Pau by air as well as regular rail services with onward travel available to smaller towns within the area.
 Rome2rio.com is an excellent site to help plan your trip to this region of the Pyrenees.
-Simply enter your start and end points and it will tell you the different options available, cost range and timetable.
-We have outlined different travel options to Pau below so you can see what will work best for your trip.
+Simply enter your start and endpoints and it will tell you the different options available, cost range, and timetable.
+We have outlined the different travel options below which will help you to plan your cycling holiday in Pau.

-Cycling friendly accommodation in the Bearn Pyrenees region
+Cycling friendly accommodation in Pau and the Bearn Pyrenees

 There are plenty of other options available to you if this style of accommodation is not what you are after.
 To help you plan we have provided links to a number of booking sites so you can see what is available.
 Have a look at our page on French accommodation types if you are not sure what is available.